ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/conversion/upcast.md

 		// Get the first child element.
 		const firstChildItem = viewItem.getChild( 0 );

-		// Check if the first element is a div. if ( !firstChildItem.is( 'element', 'div' ) ) {
+		// Check if the first element is a <div>. if ( !firstChildItem.is( 'element', 'div' ) ) {
 			return;
 		}